user-of-github/CPP/Calculator/Readme.md

 * [ ] Minus (as sign and for numbers) (`-2` and `6 - (5 + 6)`)
 * [ ] Chain of pows (2^2^2^2)
 * [ ] Brackets
-* [ ] Converters for different types of numbers (one default and other can be for my custom types)
+* [ ] The idea of converters for different types of numbers (one default and other can be for my custom types)
-* [ ] Extractors for different types of numbers
+* [ ] The idea of extractors for different types of numbers
+* [ ] Make it work as template or constructor params
+* [ ] Copy constructor, Move Constructor, operators
 * [ ] Write about extractors and converters concept to this Readme

 &nbsp;